PRO2022-Heig/heigvd-pro-01/README.md

    ```

 ### Start the project

+> Note: By default the project is in development mode, which will grant you access to swagger through `api.our-app.local/docs`.
+This will also enable advanced debugging messages in API errors,

 To start the project, simply open a terminal to the `app` directory and run `vagrant up`

 Then you can use `vagrant ssh` to ssh into the VM.
 You have now entered the development environment